-- 2.1.1 Applications for vehicle licences may be made at any time of the year - 2.1.2 Applications must be made on the relevant form prescribed by the Council - 2.1.3 In support of a completed application form, the application will not be considered valid until the Council is in receipt of the following: - (i) the full V5C registration document.
-If the vehicle is not registered in the applicant's name, proof of proprietorship for the proposed vehicle will be required. - (ii) insurance certificate covering the nature of work for all proposed drivers, and third party risks to at least £1million - (iii) a vehicle test compliance certificate - (iv) the specified fee - (v) SVA or IVA certificate (Limousines and Novelty vehicles only)
+- 2.1.1 Applications for vehicle licences may be made at any time of the year - 2.1.2 Applications must be made on the relevant form prescribed by the Council - 2.1.3 In support of a completed application form, the application will not be considered valid until the Council is in receipt of the following: - the full V5C registration document.
+If the vehicle is not registered in the applicant's name, proof of proprietorship for the proposed vehicle will be required.
+Basic DBS certificate for all applicants (unless licensed by the Council as a driver) - Basic DBS certificate for all applicants (unless licensed by the Council as a driver) (iii) insurance certificate covering the nature of work for all proposed drivers, and third party risks to at least £1million

+(iii)(iv) a vehicle test compliance certificate

+(iv)(v) the specified fee

+(vi)SVA or IVA certificate (Limousines and Novelty vehicles only)

-- (vi) meter certificate (if a meter is fitted to the vehicle) - (vii) proof of road fund duty
+(vi)(vii)meter certificate (if a meter is fitted to the vehicle)

+(vii)(viii)proof of road fund duty